 Are there additional activities that I can purchase?
 Can I extend my trip?

-Travel insurance is required for this adventure.
+We highly recommend you purchase trip insurance.
 It allows you to seek reimbursement if you are forced to cancel your trip for unforeseeable reasons, or if you need to cover medical help, emergency transport, and/or theft or accidental damage while traveling.
 We recommend VisitorsCoverage as a provider.

 Are there special requirements for entry into the destination I am visiting?